 Note (2) - On April 17, 2017, the Company announced that it had agreed to process chickens grown by House of Raeford Farms at the Company's processing facility located in St. Pauls, North Carolina.
 House of Raeford Farms, a private company headquartered in Rose Hill, North Carolina, operates poultry grow-out operations and processing facilities in four southeastern states.
-The House of Raeford Farms Teachey, North Carolina, facility was severely damaged by a fire in late February.
-Under the terms of the agreement, the Company will purchase, process and sell chickens grown by House of Raeford Farms through mid-December 2017.
+The House of Raeford Farms Teachey, North Carolina, facility was severely damaged by a fire in late February 2017.
+Under the terms of the agreement, the Company purchased, processed and sold chickens grown by House of Raeford Farms through mid-December 2017.
 During fiscal 2017, the Company processed and sold approximately 64.0 million pounds as a result of this agreement.
 For comparative purposes, those pounds and the associated direct and indirect costs have been excluded from the data set forth in this table.
-Under this agreement, the Company estimates it will process approximately 12.4 million pounds during the first quarter of fiscal 2018.